nikhiltri/nikhiltri.github.io/README.md

 My personal website is where I document all my projects, and share writings on my blog.
 Since 2017, I've used this repository as my website, and GitHub pages to publish to nikhiltrivedi.com.

+## Frontend theme

+The frontend theme uses [Canvas](https://themeforest.net/item/canvas-the-multipurpose-html5-template/9228123), a ThemeForest theme I purchased in 2017 to get me going.
+I generally rely on the default design.

 ## Developing

 To run locally, run: